- How do I apply to enroll my child at Crescent?

-Kindergarten students must be five years old by Sept.
-1 of their entry year.
+Kindergarten students must be five years old by August 31 of their entry year.
 A readiness assessment is given to each kindergarten enrollee prior to acceptance.
-First-grade students must be six years old by Sept.
-1 of their entry year, and have successfully completed kindergarten.
-Pre-school students must be three (two-year program), or four (one-year program) by Sept.
-1 of their entry year.
+First-grade students must be six years old by August 31 of their entry year, and have successfully completed kindergarten.
+Pre-school students must be three or four by August 31 of their entry year.

 Crescent employs a diverse teaching staff of Muslim and non-Muslim teachers, all of whom are spiritual in their outlook and teach in accordance with the universal principles outlined in The Tarbiyah Project©.
 Non-Muslim teachers are not responsible for teaching faith, but are responsible for teaching the universals and upholding, promoting and respecting the tenets of the Islamic faith, including adherence to the dress code of hijab and modesty.

 - How are Islamic principles integrated into academics?

 - How does Crescent compare with other schools academically?

 - Does Crescent offer programs for gifted students?

 - What kind of standardized tests does Crescent give?